gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       <link name="link"/>
     </model>

-In version 1.4 of the SDFormat specification, all sibling elements of the same type must have unique names.
+All sibling elements of the same type must have unique names.
 Here is an example model with multiple links with unique names:

     <model name="two_links">